VTTI-CSM/NeTrainSim/Contribute.md

 ## License

-By contributing to NeTrainSim, you agree to license your contributions under the MIT License.
+By contributing to NeTrainSim, you agree to license your contributions under the GPL3.0 License.
 See the [LICENSE](https://github.com/AhmedAredah/NeTrainSim/blob/main/LICENSE) file for more information.